xmos/lib_device_control/examples/usb/doc/index.rst

 ------------------------------

-Once the demo example has been built either from the command line using xmake from the project directory wherer the Makefile can be found or via the build mechanism of xTIMEcomposer studio it can be executed on the Vocal Fusion board.
+Once the demo example has been built either from the command line using xmake from the project directory where the Makefile can be found or via the build mechanism of xTIMEcomposer studio it can be executed on the Vocal Fusion board.

 Once built there will be a ``bin/`` directory within the project which contains the binary for the xCORE device.
 The xCORE binary has a XMOS standard .xe extension.